everstake/vscode-plugin-substrate/README.md

 ## Features

-All features and it's functionality you can find in [tutorial file](TUTORIAL.md).
+All features and it's functionality you can find in [the tutorial file](TUTORIAL.md).

 ## Plugin dependencies